reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 ![Keymap with extend layer highlighted](/images/keymap/extend.jpg)

-I use this layer to navigate with the arrows and to press tab, enter, and backspace.
+I use this layer to navigate with the arrows and to press tab, enter, escape, and backspace.
 More things this layer is capable of:

 - `F18` is mapped to my screenshot tool
 - `F17` and `F20` are available for scripting purposes
 - Combos on right hand to press mouse buttons.
 Comes in handy when using the trackpad with my left hand.
 - Extra `alt`-key to easily activate when navigating with arrow keys on left middle finger.
 - `Caps Word` is a more usable alternative for Capslock where you only type one word in all caps and then the keyboard automatically switched back to lowercase.
+It's a [native feature of QMK](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_caps_word.md) nowadays.
 - With the `CP` key you can absorb a digital object and spit it out again.
 It's copy paste in one single key.
 Hold for copy, tap for paste.
 - `DEL` key on left hand to use in tandem with a mouse on the right hand.